JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 3) Restore NuGet dependencies:
 - `dotnet paket restore`

+4) OPTIONAL - Initialize a local git repository (the SAFE Stack already includes a .gitignore file!):
+- `git init`

 Now we can open our new app in Visual Studio Code:
 - `code .` - opens Visual Studio Code to the current folder.

-Note: If you haven't already installed the Ionide extension in Visual Studio Code, you should see a prompt in the bottom right corner to install the Recommended Extensions (which is Ionide).
-Do that.
+_NOTE: If you haven't already installed the Ionide extension in Visual Studio Code, you should see a prompt in the bottom right corner to install the Recommended Extensions (which is Ionide).
+Do that._

-After installing Ionide, you should now see a "SOLUTION EXPLORER" panel on the left that shows a "src" folder with your three SAFE Stack F# projects:
+Assuming Ionide is installed, you should now see an Ionide tab that displays a "SOLUTION EXPLORER" panel on the left with a "src" folder with your three SAFE Stack F# projects:
 - Shared.fsproj
 - Server.fsproj
 - Client.fsproj